Gerjan77/SARS-COV-2/DEFINITIONS.md

 An app is fully functional if it performs the following tasks:

-T6 - Don't log the IMEI number of another GSM running this app, if the distance is more than 1,00 meter for 400 seconds.
+T6 - Don't log the *IMEI string* of another GSM running this app, if the distance is more than 1,00 meter for 400 seconds.

-T7 - Log the IMEI number of another GSM running this app, if the distance is less than 0,75 meter for 300 seconds.
+T7 - Log the *IMEI string* of another GSM running this app, if the distance is less than 0,75 meter for 300 seconds.

 T8 - Stay close to another GSM running this app, the distance is less than 0,75 meter.
 Both press the startup button.
 Your log is visually and uneditable displayed on the other GSM.
 The other's log is displayed on your app.